 We are going to start with a description of what vertigo is and then outline some accompanying symptoms of the conditions that may be at the root of vertigo.

-- An illusion of movement – Vertigo is defined by a false sensation of motion.
+Vertigo is a false sensation of motion.
 Either you feel like you are moving when you are not, or the world around you seems to move.
-It is often felt as a spinning sensation, but it can also be experienced as a tilting or swaying sensation.
+It is often a spinning sensation, but it can also be a tilting or swaying sensation.
 Unfortunately, this illusion of movement can throw off a person’s balance enough to result and fall and even a serious or fatal injury.

-- Falls – When a bout of vertigo is bad enough to cause a fall, it is referred to as a drop attack.
-For the elderly, falls related to vertigo can be deadly.
+When a bout of vertigo is bad enough to cause a fall, it is referred to as a drop attack.
+For the elderly, falls related to it can be deadly.
 However, anyone can be seriously injured if vertigo occurs at an inopportune time, such as while on a ladder or while driving a car.

-- Hearing loss – When hearing loss accompanies vertigo, a possible cause is Meniere’s disease.
-Other symptoms to look out for include tinnitus (ringing in the ear) and a feeling of fullness in the affected ear (Meniere’s usually only affects one ear, at least until it reaches the later stages).
+When hearing loss accompanies vertigo, a possible cause is Meniere’s disease.
+Other symptoms to look out for include tinnitus (ringing in the ear) and a feeling of fullness in the affected ear (Meniere’s often only affects one ear, at least until it reaches the later stages).
 While this condition is rather rare – affecting only about 0.2% of the population – it may be something to consider if vertigo is severe and lasts longer than 20 minutes at a time.
 Episodes of positional vertigo usually only last a few minutes or even less than a minute.

 Vertigo and the Upper Cervical Spine